byroot/frozen_record/README.md

 ## Limitations

-Frozen Record is not meant to operate or large unindexed datasets.
+Frozen Record is not meant to operate on large unindexed datasets.

 To ensure that it doesn't happen by accident, you can set `FrozenRecord::Base.max_records_scan = 500` (or whatever limit makes sense to you), in your development and test environments.
 This setting will cause Frozen Record to raise an error if it has to scan more than `max_records_scan` records.
 This property can also be set on a per model basis.